9 Songs

-9 Songs is a 2004 British art romantic drama film written and directed by Michael Winterbottom.
+9 Songs is a 2004 British erotic art film written and directed by Michael Winterbottom.
 The film stars Kieran O'Brien and Margo Stilley.
-The title refers to the nine songs played by eight different rock bands that complement the story of the film.
+The title refers to the nine songs played by eight rock bands that complement the story of the film.

 The film was controversial upon original release due to its sexual content, which included unsimulated footage of the two leads, Kieran O'Brien and Margo Stilley, having sexual intercourse and performing oral sex as well as a scene of ejaculation.
 The film was showcased at the Cannes Film Festival.